amine466/Budget-App-Project/README.md

 1. **Arithmetic Formatter** - A script that formats simple arithmetic problems in a structured layout.
 2. **Time Calculator** - A function that calculates the new time after adding a certain duration to a given time.
 3. **Budget App** - A program that manages different categories of expenses and generates spending visualizations.
 4. **Polygon Area Calculator** - A class-based approach to calculating the area and perimeter of rectangles and squares.
+5. **Probability Calculator** - A Monte Carlo simulation that estimates probabilities based on random sampling.

+## 🔧 **Technologies Used**

+- Python 3
+- Object-Oriented Programming (OOP)
+- Regular Expressions
+- Probability and Statistics
+- Algorithm Design